oleggromov/treeker/README.md

-# Treeker - fake JSX generator
+# Treeker - a fake JSX generator 🤖

 Have you ever wanted to generate a _fake_ yet looking like real JSX tree for some testing purposes?

 I faced the issue when I decided to work on a server-side renderer that works with React and understood that I need some fake components with either deep nesting or large number of children.
-Quick look-up yielded nothing so I decided to create a simple tool on my own.
+Quick look-up on the internet yielded nothing so I decided to create a simple tool on my own.

-## Example
+## usage

-Exec it like this:
+First you will need to install it with either `yarn global add treeker` or `npm install -g treeker`.
+Now you can use it it like this:

-`node src/index.js --depth=3 --children=2 --root=App --node=Pane,Stuff,Container --leaf=Button,Paragraph`
+`treeker --depth=3 --children=2 --root=App --node=Pane,Stuff,Container --leaf=Button,Paragraph`

 ```(jsx)
 <App>